Women's League (Switzerland)

 The Women's League, also known as the PostFinance Women's League (PFWL) for sponsorship reasons, is the premier ice hockey league in the Swiss Women's Hockey League (SWHL) system.
 The league was founded in 1986 as the Leistungsklasse A, abbreviated LKA, and was also officially known as the Ligue nationale A in French and the Lega Nazionale A in Italian, both abbreviated as LNA.
 During 2014 to 2019, the league was called the Swiss Women's Hockey League A, abbreviated SWHL A; the abbreviation has been used by the league following the 2019 name change.
-An amateur league, it is organized by the Regio League, an organ of the Swiss Ice Hockey Federation.
+A semi-professional league, it is organized by the Swiss Ice Hockey Federation (SIHF).

 History

-With the creation of several women's ice hockey clubs in the early 1980s, the Swiss Ice Hockey Federation chose to incorporate women's hockey within the scope of its governance in 1984.
+With the creation of several women's ice hockey clubs in the early 1980s, the SIHF chose to incorporate women's hockey within the scope of its governance in 1984.
 During the 1985–86 season, an unofficial club championship was played.
 The following season, the first official championship tournament, called Leistungsklasse A ('Performance Class A'), was organized and the victors, the Kloten Specials of EHC Kloten, became the first Swiss Champions in women's ice hockey.

 With the growing interest and participation in ice hockey among Swiss women, a second tier league, called the Leistungsklasse B (LKB), was established from the 1988–89 season.
 Two years later, league rules were changed to allow foreign players and several big names in international women's hockey opted to play with Swiss teams, including Canadian national team forwards Andria Hunter and France Saint-Louis, and Finnish national team phenom Riikka Sallinen.
 The arrival of imports coincided with the rise to dominance of SC Lyss, who won four titles in five years from 1991–92 to 1996–97.
 The women's section had become an independent club, the DHC Lyss, when they won their fourth title in 1997.
 In 1995, a third level league, the Leistungsklasse C (LKC), was introduced.

 From the 2001–02 season onward, a final four tournament is held to determine the Swiss Champion.
 SC Reinach, the 2001 champions, retained their title in the league's inaugural final four in 2002 and followed it up with a third consecutive victory in 2003.
 Playoffs were introduced in the 2005–06 season and the HC Lugano Ladies Team and ZSC Lions Frauen dominated in the playoff era, with one of the two teams winning the championship in all but one year since format change.